Seteco/Somorrostro/Memory-Requirements.md

 A lot better.

 Of course, setting this to 10 minutes means that data on disk might be up to 10 minutes old if you get an abnormal shutdown.

+There are 2 more options to tweak:

+1. `dirty_background_ratio`, by default `10`.
+2. `dirty_ratio`, by default `20`.

+These control the amount of memory that should be dirty for disk syncing to be triggered.
+On dedicated netdata servers, I pick: `80` and `90` respectively, so that all RAM is given to netdata.

+With these settings, you can expect a little `iowait` spike once every 10 minutes and in case of system crash, data on disk will be up to 10 minutes old.